How Do I Know if I Need Therapy?

 by Harley Therapy | About therapy

-Are you wondering “Do I Need Counselling?”.
-It takes self-awareness and strength to start therapy but sometimes the outdated notion that you have to feel ‘awful’ or be ‘rich’ to start counselling still persists.
+Are you wondering “Will Therapy Help Me?”.
+Society often tells us that you must have a huge problem or strange issues to see a therapist.
 Too often this can result in us missing out on help that we could really use and unnecessarily prolonging our emotional suffering.

-If you’re wondering whether therapy might help you, we’ve listed the best questions to ask yourself, based on some of the common reasons that people seek counselling.
+If you’re wondering whether therapy might help you, we’ve listed the best 15 questions to ask yourself, based on some of the common reasons that people seek counselling below.

 1. Are you not feeling yourself lately?

 You don’t have to know exactly what is wrong to attend therapy.
 It is perfectly fine to book an appointment on the basis that you just feel off-kilter, or you are finding day-to-day life challenging.
 Perhaps you are tired all the time, have lost interest in your social life, or can’t seem to care about your job anymore.
-Booking a session with a therapist might be a good idea to help you to feel yourself again.
+Maybe you are experiencing racing, anxious thoughts or find it difficult to think, feel or react in ways you would like to.
+Booking a session with a therapist can help you to feel yourself again.

 2. Do you feel stuck in a rut?